fosspost/notes.fosspost.org/system/gnome-shell.md

 Install Gnome Tweak Tool and disable the "Background Logo" extension.

-Run as root:
+Install Gnome Tweak Tool with the following command:

     # dnf install gnome-tweak-tool

-Then go to Extensions and disable the "Background Logo" extension.
+And then go to Extensions and disable the "Background Logo" extension.